WebPlatformForEmbedded/ThunderNanoServicesRDK/Messenger/doc/MessengerPlugin.md

 Immediately after registering to this notification the listener will sequentially receive updates of all rooms that have been created so far.

-> If applicable, this notification may be sent out during registration, reflecting the current status.
+> This notification may also be triggered by client registration.

 ### Notification Parameters